ftrackhq/integrations/doc/using/exporting_project.rst

 .. note::

-    Rename shots works on a selection of shots.
-The ### will be replaced by the increment value and the number of selected shots.
+    Rename works on a selection of clips.
+The ### will be replaced by the increment value and the number of selected clips.

 .. seealso::